mh-cbon/node-vlc-api/README.md

 # vlc-api

-HTTP API client for node.js
+HTTP API client for node.js an the browser.
+Tested with webpack, should work fine with browserify too.

 (Yes, vlc has an [http api](https://github.com/videolan/vlc/tree/master/share/lua/http/requests/README.txt))